johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-type-derivation-simple.png"></img>
 </div>

-Equation 13 is the stack, a derivation tree.
-It explains how the reader can derive the type at the bottom from it's subterms.
-Starting with equation 14, the subterm `true` is typed by the type rule *true*.
-That can then be "stacked" by using it to replace the premise of type rule *lambda* in equation 15.
+This higlights how to derive the type at the bottom from it's subterms.
+Typing the innermost subterm `true` with _t-true_.
+That can then be "stacked" by using it to replace the premise of type rule _t-lambda_.
 The type derivation expands from the subterm to establish each subsequent parent term's type.
-Make sure to note that type derivations are never really accompanied by the full form of the type rules in equations (just the labels like *lambda* and *true*) but it's helpful here for illustration here.
-Taking the more complex term from earlier it's clear why they are ommited:
+Another more complex derivation:

 ```coffeescript
 (-> true) (-> (-> false))()